Shopify/shop-minis-examples/README.md

 ### Prerequisites

 To build Shop Minis, you’ll need:
-- Node.js version 20 of higher
+- Node.js version 20 or higher
 - Xcode or Android Studio
 - A code editor such as Cursor or VSCode